 This process requires developing bespoke services both in the cloud infrastructure and in Magnolia, but fully automates the auto-scaling process, providing a content management infrastructure that is both highly resilient and able to scale horizontally to deliver large volumes of traffic.

-Magnolia is an inherently cloud-friendly platform that is often deployed to services such as Google Cloud Platform and Amazon Web Services.
+Magnolia is an inherently cloud-friendly platform that is often deployed to Amazon Web Services.
 To fully reap the benefits of these platforms Priocept recommends consideration of the approach defined above.

-Priocept is helping its enterprise clients in sectors including travel, media and entertainment, retail and financial services, to architect their Magnolia solutions on AWS and GCP.
+Priocept is helping its enterprise clients in sectors including travel, media and entertainment, retail and financial services, to architect their Magnolia solutions on AWS.
 For advice on hosting Magnolia on cloud infrastructure, or general advice on cloud services, please get in touch.